renvder/cf-workers-nav/README.md

 * **Private links** are filtered on the server: visitors who are not logged in never receive them.
 * **Login protection**: 5 wrong passwords lock the visiting IP for 15 minutes.
 Login tokens last 2 hours and are renewed automatically through an HttpOnly cookie (up to 30 days).

-## 🔧 Troubleshooting

-**Safari on iOS 26 / 27 pauses for a few seconds when opening or refreshing the page**

-In testing, this happens before the page itself is received (the Worker answers in a fraction of a second once the connection is established, and iOS 18 is not affected), so it is not caused by the page code.
-It appears to be related to how newer Safari versions set up connections to Cloudflare (HTTP/3 / 0-RTT).
-It does not affect functionality and only delays the first display.
-If it bothers you, you can optionally try turning off **0-RTT Connection Resumption** (and, if needed, **HTTP/3 (with QUIC)**) in your domain's Cloudflare settings.
-These switches apply to every site on that domain, and it may take a while for devices to pick up the change.

 <details>
 <summary>For developers: updating the embedded styles</summary>